Bachelor of Science in Nursing (RN to BSN)

 - Be an active registered nurse (RN)

-- Hold an associate of science in nursing or diploma in nursing from a regionally accredited program
+- Hold an associate of science in nursing from a regionally accredited program or a diploma in nursing

 - Candidates who are new graduates from an associate degree or diploma program must pass the NCLEX-RN® no later than at the completion of their first semester of classes